deconst/deconst-docs/running/maintenance.rst

  * **Credentials for the cloud account** that's being used to manage the cluster's resources.
  * **SSH access to the cluster.** An administrator can arrange this by adding your GitHub username to the ``github_usernames:`` list within the cluster's ``credentials.yml`` file.
- * **A clone of the `deconst/deploy <https://github.com/deconst/deploy>`_ repository**.
-If you monitor more than one Deconst cluster, it's helpful to have a separate clone for each, and name the clone's directory after the cluster rather than just calling them all "deploy."
+ * **A clone of the deconst/deploy repository** from `GitHub <https://github.com/deconst/deploy>`_.
+If you monitor more than one Deconst cluster, it's helpful to have a separate clone for each and name the clone's directory after the cluster rather than just calling them all "deploy."
- * **A copy of the ``credentials.yml`` file** for the instance.
+ * **A copy of the credentials.yml file** for the instance.
 Your ops team should arrange for an out-of-band mechanism to securely distribute this file and stay up to date.
 Put it in the root directory of your ``deconst/deploy`` clone.

 Logs
 ----